s2shape/DynamoDbSupplyCollector/README.md

 The command runs a DynamoDB instance and creates some test tables.
 The GUI for the database can be accessed using this link http://localhost:8000/.

+The command to run the tests is `dotnet test` but before you should go to this folder `\DynamoDbSupplyCollector\DynamoDbSupplyCollector.Tests`.

 To stop the server and clean up the data please execute this command:

 `docker-compose down -volume`